 Product seeks a stay of agency action, or takes no action: - 1.
 The 15 day period set forth in section 12-43.3-602(5), C.R.S., and this rule shall include holidays and weekends. - 2.
-During the period of time between the issuance of the Final Agency Order and the destruction of the unauthorized Retail Marijuana or unauthorized Retail Marijuana Product the Licensee shall not sell, destroy, or otherwise let any unauthorized Retail Marijuana or unauthorized Retail Marijuana Product that are subject to the Final Agency Order leave the Licensed Premises, unless specifically authorized by the State Licensing Authority or Court order. - During the period of time between the issuance of the Final Agency Order and the destruction of unauthorized Retail Marijuana or unauthorized Retail Marijuana Product, the Licensee must safeguard any unauthorized Retail Marijuana or unauthorized Retail Marijuana Product in its possession or control and must fully comply with all security requirements including but not limited to surveillance, lock and alarm requirements set forth in the Retail Code and the rules of the State Licensing Authority. - 43.
-Unless the State Licensing Authority otherwise orders, the Licensee may cultivate, water, or otherwise care for any unauthorized Retail Marijuana or unauthorized Retail Marijuana Product that are subject to the Final Agency Order during the period of time between the issuance of the Final Agency order and the destruction of the unauthorized Retail Marijuana or unauthorized Retail Marijuana Product.
+During the period of time between the issuance of the Final Agency Order and the destruction of the unauthorized Retail Marijuana or unauthorized Retail Marijuana Product the Licensee shall not sell, destroy, or otherwise let any unauthorized Retail Marijuana or unauthorized Retail Marijuana Product that are subject to the Final Agency Order leave the Licensed Premises, unless specifically authorized by the State Licensing Authority or Court order. - 3.
+During the period of time between the issuance of the Final Agency Order and the destruction of unauthorized marijuana or unauthorized marijuana product, the Licensee must safeguard any marijuana or marijuana product in its possession or control and must fully comply with all security requirements including but not limited to surveillance, lock and alarm requirements set forth in the Retail Code and the rules of the State Licensing Authority. - 43.
+Unless the State Licensing Authority otherwise orders, the Licensee may cultivate, water, or otherwise care for any unauthorized Retail Marijuana or unauthorized Retail Marijuana Product that are subject to the Final Agency Order during the period of time between the issuance of the Final Agency order and the destruction of the unauthorized marijuana or marijuana productRetail Marijuana or unauthorized Retail Marijuana Product. - 4.
+If a district attorney notifies the Division that some or all of the unauthorized

-45. If a district attorney notifies the Division that some or all of the unauthorized Retail Marijuana or unauthorized Retail Marijuana Product is involved in an investigation, the Division shall not destroy the unauthorized Retail Marijuana or unauthorized Retail Marijuana Product until approved by the district attorney.
+Retail Mmarijuana or unauthorized Retail Mmarijuana Product product is involved in an investigation, the Division shall not destroy the unauthorized Retail Mmarijuana or unauthorized Retail Mmarijuana Product product until approved by the district attorney.